silentwhaleluo/Database-Notes/SQL.md

 	- % percentile
 	search operation can have 0 or more unknown characters.
 Ex: 'Alex%' gives out any thing starting with Alex such as Alexa, Alexandra, Alex, Alexia.
 	- ^ (carat) or ! (not)
 	It is used for NOT operator.
-Ex: '^[ABC]%' this will retrieves all values except those are not starting with A or B or C.
+Ex: '\^[ABC]%' this will retrieves all values except those are not starting with A or B or C.
 	- [] (Square brackets)
 	Used for Range of values or multiple values.
 Ex: '[ABC]%' here list of values specified, so this retrieves info for all those records which starts with A or B or C. '[A-K]%' here range is specified, this retrieves info for all those records which starts with A until K.
 		- ( LIKE '[afs]%',